DelusionalSimon/glm-infused-sweetnet/log.md

   - Made the t-SNE thing into a function
   -  Set up all different t-SNEs I might want to do on a given run
   -  Feat: Iterated preparation system for t_SNE using a list of dicts for ease of automation later
+  -  Feat: load the embeddings and labels for a given t-SNE target
+  -